How and when do I take Pre-Exposure Prophylaxis (PrEP)?

 - take 1 tablet 24 hours after that

-If you're continuing to have sex over a period of time, carry on taking 1 pill every 24 hours until you have not had sex for 2 days.
+If you're continuing to have sex over several days, carry on taking 1 pill every 24 hours until you have not had sex for 2 days.

-What if I forget to take daily PrEP?
+What if I forget to take PrEP tablet(s)?

 If you take PrEP every day and miss your dose, you can still take it as long as it's within 12 hours of when you were supposed to take it.
 If it's longer than 12 hours, you'll have to miss that dose and take the next one at the usual time.

-It's important not to miss your dose but if that does happen, it's OK.
+It's important not to miss your dose but if that does happen, it's okay.
 However, for full protection, you must have taken at least 6 daily doses in the past week.

 If you miss more than 2 of your doses in a week, contact your clinic/service for advice.